satori-com/tcpkali/doc/tcpkali.man.md

 :   Ignore the first *N* observations of a **--latency-marker**.

 --latency-percentiles *list*
 :   Report latency at specified percentiles.
-The option takes comma-separated
+    The option takes a comma-separated list of floating point values.
+    Mean and maximum values can be reported using **--latency-percentiles 50,100**.
-    list of percentile numbers.
-Default is `95.0,99.0,99.5`.
+    Default is `95,99,99.5`.

 ## STATSD OPTIONS